 That is why I am very qualified to tell you all that I know about water leak detection!

 Sometimes you have to search for a water leak…. but other times it is very obvious that there is water where it should not be.

 Maybe you can hear it dripping, or see it leaving a puddle!
 This is usually when even the least detective-like humans register a problem…

-In my life it is very easy to find water!
+In my life, it is very easy to find water!
 I run straight to it no matter where I am!
 But not every human has a dog detective like me to help them!
-So I will help you through this blog with some handy tips to water leak detection!
+So I will help you through this blog with some handy tips for water leak detection!

 Tip 1: You have a high water bill…

 You are likely to know at the end of a billing cycle if something is leaking a lot.
 Or if you are on a well and have a hidden leak, you can often hear your pump kick on when no water is being used.